quale-quest/sql-mvc/Install.md

 Error output will bve on the consol running the ./dev_server.sh and also in the file: sql-mvc/server/compiler/output/error_log.json

-#production
-This is not yet production ready, but FYI. edit  ./run_web.sh  (fixing the absolute path) edit crontab and add the line form install/crontab-e.md

 #TODO / TO FOLLOW- Hot and Important
 * have errors displayed in a "dev" window on the browser in a more readable format